 Sprout Wellness – Dr. Darra Murphy

-A user-friendly online platform called Sprout (www.sproutnetwork.com) provides opportunities for medical staff to join colleagues in fitness and community activities to improve physician health and connections.
+A project to develop a user-friendly online platform called Sprout (www.sproutnetwork.com), to provide opportunities for medical staff to join colleagues in fitness and community activities to improve physician health and connections.
 Click here for final report.

 A Day in May: Learning from Music and Coaching to Optimize Psychological Readiness in Surgical Care – Dr. Brian Westerberg and Dr. Jane Lea